mattbarker016/FeedMe/README.md

 - ImageView is hidden if parser doesn't find a usable picture
 - landscape mode
 - hitting return on the keyboard will save / add feed
-- concise custom date / time template parsed from Date
-- labels truncate / shorten if too long in the article info under preview
 - custom stringParser to clean up parsed text (html, urls, tags, char. codes)
 - LaunchScreen included